k8ssandra/k8ssandra/docs/content/en/reference/glossary/_index.md

 For details, see the K8ssandra documentation topics covering the [Reaper component]({{< relref "/components/reaper" >}}) and [repair tasks]({{< relref "/tasks/repair" >}}).

 ### repair
 In the context of Cassandra data, anti-entropy is the process of comparing the data of all replicas, and updating each replica to the newest version.
 Cassandra has two phases to the process: Build a Merkle tree for each replica, and then compare the Merkle trees to discover differences.
+K8ssandra deploys Reaper to your Kubernetes environment.
+See [Repair Cassandra with Reaper]({{< relref "/tasks/repair" >}}).

 ### schemaless
 A database in which there is no formal or rigid schema.
 The work to provide attributes to the data is performed in client apps, rather than by RDBMS-style DDL definitions at database creation time.